 Mana in Mahi

-This week, we’re celebrating four years of Mana in Mahi!
 Mana in Mahi partners with businesses to support long-term unemployed people into work and apprenticeships, giving young New Zealanders sought-after skills and qualifications.
-The programme has helped more than 2,500 people into work in the past 12 months alone.
+The programme has helped nearly 4,500 people into work since its launch in 2018.

 Jobs for Nature